agdanish/ETHMexico/README.md

 # 🐦 Colibrí

-### Send money home.
-Your AI agent finds the cheapest route and settles in seconds.
+### Send money hnt finds the cheapest route and settles in seconds.

 **Colibrí is an AI remittance agent for Latin America.
 Type a dollar amount, pick a family member, and a 4-agent council settles USDC on an Ethereum L2 and off-ramps it to Mexican pesos via Bitso — ~90 seconds, ~$1 fee, a fraction of Western Union.**